milvus-io/milvus/docs/user_guides/tls_proxy.md

 default_keyfile 	= privkey.pem
 distinguished_name	= req_distinguished_name
 attributes		= req_attributes
-x509_extensions	= v3_ca	# The extentions to add to the self signed cert
+x509_extensions	= v3_ca	# The extensions to add to the self signed cert

 # Passwords for private keys if not present they will be prompted for
 # input_password = secret